 As well as the raw material (interviews, preparatory documents, etc.), beQuali provides documentation that contextualises the research process: a “survey into the survey” is included in the form of a written report accompanied by audio extracts of interviews with the researchers who conducted the surveys.

 Although it is still too soon to draw definitive conclusions about what lessons can be learned from this experiment in terms of research and teaching, the first research reuses show the benefits that can arise from giving these materials a second life.
 For example, revisiting a survey4 on the political representations of the French 30 years on made it possible to enrich the original typology by reintegrating sections of the material that could not be included at the time.
 Another example, a piece of research on parliamentarians in France and in Germany was substantially broadened by the inclusion of interviews originating in another piece of research conducted a few years earlier.

 Beyond this, the availability of these materials offers new pedagogical possibilities for a growing number of teachers wishing to use alternative sources to tackle methodological issues differently, as well as the big questions of sociology or political science.
 In this sense, beQuali is helping to provide the scientific community with the resources needed for genuine methodological research to develop in France, comparable with the situation that already prevails, for example, in the Anglo-Saxon world.

-In a context of open research data and with the aim of broadening the services offered to the scientific community, beQuali provides support for projects during the implementation process (participation in the establishment of a Data Management Plan).
-The goal is to help research teams to manage the data they produce in anticipation of their eventual inclusion in the beQuali survey bank.
-The aim is also to initiate good practices in terms of documentation, storage and archiving, and thereby to facilitate and accelerate the dissemination of these surveys.
+Within the context of opening up research data and with a desire to broaden the services offered to the scientific community, beQuali offers support for projects in progress (participation in the implementation of data management plans).
+The objective is to help research teams manage the data they produce by anticipating their possible availability on the beQuali survey database.
+It is also a matter of initiating best practices in terms of documentation, storage and archiving and thus making these surveys more easily and quickly communicable.